sarah-m95/cta-pipelines-exercise/README.md

 Once you're logged in, run the following command in the terminal: `az ad sp create-for-rbac --name "github-actions-sp" --role contributor --scopes /subscriptions/{subscription-id}`

 For subscription id, you'll need to get that from the Azure Portal.
-If you log into [https://portal.azure.com] you'll see your resources (or just navigate back to the tab we were working in earlier to grab the app service name).
+If you log into [https://portal.azure.com](https://portal.azure.com) you'll see your resources (or just navigate back to the tab we were working in earlier to grab the app service name).
 If you're looking at your app service or any other resource you provisioned in your subscription, you'll see a property in the "Overview" tab called "Subscription ID."
 It is a GUID.
 That's the value you need!
-Insert it into the command I just shared where `{subscriptionId}` is and run it!
+Insert it into the command I just shared where `{subscription-id}` is and run it!

 5. Now, we're going to store that newly created Service Principal somewhere our pipeline can access it, but it won't be exposed to random people on GitHub.
 Copy the output from the command (assuming it ran successfully).
 Don't close the terminal in case you lose the value before saving it.
-Go to your repository in Github.
+Go to your repository in GitHub.
 Navigate to the "Settings" tab.
 ![Go to settings](./images/save-secret-1.png)

-In the lefthand menu, go to the "Secrets and variables' dropdown, and select "Actions."
+In the left-hand menu, go to the "Secrets and variables" dropdown, and select "Actions."
 ![Go to Actions under Secrets and variables](./images/save-secret-2.png)

 Now click "New repository secret."